 Length: Most contributions come in at about 2500 words, though longer or short pieces will certainly be considered.

 Pitches: We review pitches as well as fully-drafted essays, with a slight preference for the latter.
 In inquiry emails, please highlight the material under consideration and why you are the right person to examine it.
 First-time contributors might include links to recent writing if possible.
 We respond to all pitches.

-Background: Most of our contributors have an academic grounding somehow related to their essay topic.
-We always consider enquiries from authors with other forms of training, though they must demonstrate a facility with their chosen subject matter.
+Background: Most of our contributors have an academic grounding somehow related to their essay topic but we always consider enquiries from authors with other forms of training, as long as a facility with their chosen subject matter can be demonstrated.
 We particularly welcome expressions of interest from potential contributors of minority ethnic groups.